DustinYochim/DustinYochim/README.md

 Hi 👋 My name is Dustin Yochim
 ==============================
-Web Developer and Designer
+Computer Science Student
 --------------------------

-Full-stack developer and fitness enthusiast.
-Currently learning and honing my skills through The Odin Project.
-Proficient in HTML, CSS, JavaScript, and familiar with web development frameworks such as Ruby on Rails and Node.js.
-Passionate about building responsive, user-friendly web applications and constantly striving to improve my health and fitness.
+Computer Science student and fitness enthusiast.
+Currently learning and honing my skills at the University of Misouri - St. Louis.
+Proficient in HTML, CSS, JavaScript, Python, C and familiar with web development frameworks such as Ruby on Rails and Node.js.
+Passionate about life long learning and constantly striving to improve my health and fitness.
 When I am not coding or working out, you can find me curled up with a good book.

 * 🌍  I'm based in St. Louis
 * ✉️  You can contact me at [yochim.dustin@gmail.com](mailto:yochim.dustin@gmail.com)
-* 🚀  I'm currently working on [The Odin Project](http://theodinproject.com)

 <a href="https://www.github.com/dustinyochim" target="_blank" rel="noreferrer"><img src="https://img.shields.io/github/followers/dustinyochim?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>